Feelings Flow and Change like the Weather

 “The most important characteristic of emotions is that strong feelings subside with the passage of time if they are left to run their course.
 Our lives would be destroyed by suffering, were it not for this phenomenon.
 For example, if the pain of a hard blow, such as the death of one’s child, remained as strong as in the beginning, then no one could survive the endless pain.
 In fact, however, the waves of emotions rise and fall, gradually tapering off, whether we like it or not.
 Some people either ignore or do not know this principle of emotions, and they become desperate when they encounter trouble, as if it would last forever.
 They cannot trust the passage of time.
 An expert in living knows that however terrible his experience may be, his unpleasant feelings will fade with time, and so he can live with optimism.”

-Not only does this awareness help us to tolerate painful or uncomfortable feelings, it also opens the door to another truth about feelings – that our attention and behavior can influence the way we feel.
-If we don’t want our loving feelings to subside, for example, we might try to influence the natural course of events through loving actions and attentive care.
-Without such efforts, feelings of love can gradually settle down just as other feelings do, such as anger.
+Not only does this awareness help us to tolerate the painful or uncomfortable feelings that visit from time to time, knowing they are temporary, but it also opens the door to another truth about feelings – our attention and behavior can influence the way we feel.
+Understanding how this works is so helpful.
+Let’ face it — we all want to be skillful and none of us want to suffer needlessly.

 Tags: